 Aftermarket Gauges: Everything You Need To Know About

 As you may suspect, car manufacturers usually must appeal to the largest customer base possible if they want to turn a profit.
 To do so, they include just a few stock gauges on the cars, trucks, and SUVs that leave assembly lines.
 While most customers want to see their speed, engine temperature, and mileage record, only a few find other information useful.
-If your vehicle’s stock gauges do not give you the details you need about your vehicle’s performance, you may want to install some aftermarket car gauges.
+Whether you are looking to add a set of gauges to a vintage vehicle, or add several key gauges to a newer vehicle, this article will give you pointers on both.

 Stock or OEM Instrument Clusters

-Regardless of the type of vehicle you drive, your stock instrument cluster likely tells you some important information.
+Regardless of the type of vehicle you drive, your stock instrument cluster likely tells you some important information on a modern vehicle.
 That is, you probably have a speedometer and odometer.
-Your vehicle may also tell you general information about oil pressure and engine speed.
+Your vehicle will also come with a fuel gauge, and usually a temperature and oil pressure gauge.
 This has not always been true, however.
 In the past, many vehicles only featured warning lights that illuminated when something went wrong.
 This was very typical of cars in the 60’s to the late 80’s, many of which people are restoring or modifying today.

 Mechanical and Electrical Gauges